We've added new PCR tests for swine and bovine diseases -- see our menu for a complete listing.

 • Environmental monitoring

-• Ensure that bird populations are free of PsHV
+• Help ensure that bird populations are free of PsHV

 • Early prevention of spread of the virus among bird populations